rancher/docs/content/rke/latest/en/upgrades/_index.md

 ### Listing Supported Kubernetes Versions

 Please refer to the [release notes](https://github.com/rancher/rke/releases) of the RKE version that you are running, to find the list of supported Kubernetes versions as well as the default Kubernetes version.
+Note: RKE v1.x should be used.

 You can also list the supported versions and system images of specific version of RKE release with a quick command.